-Compliance with Section 18 of the MFMA is listed as one of criteria that municipalities have to meet for the release of the Equitable share instalments for the 2023/24 financial year as per MFMA Circular No. 122 and 123.
-As per MFMA Circular No. 122, municipalities with unfunded 2023/24 Approved Budgets are required to approve a Budget funding plan showing how the municipality intends to move progressively out of an unfunded position into a funded position.
-A Council resolution showing commitment to the Budget funding plan to address the unfunded position is also required.
+Compliance with Section 18 of the MFMA is listed as one of criteria that municipalities have to meet for the release of the Equitable share instalments for the 2024/25 financial year as per MFMA Circular No. 122 and subsequent MFMA Municipal Budget Circulars.
+As per MFMA Circular No. 126, municipalities with 2024/25 Approved Budget funding plans that lack credibility are required to correct the Budget funding plan and ensure that it is credible.
+The credible Budget funding plan must be immediately adopted by the Municipal Council and the changes to the budget must be effected in the 2024/25 Main Adjustments Budget.
+The Budget funding plan must show progressive improvement in the funding of the budget.